 What are financial markets and why are they important?

-Financial markets might seem confusing, but at their heart they exist to bring people together so money flows to where it is needed most.
+They might sound confusing, but financial markets basically exist to bring people together so money flows to where it is needed most.

-While eBay matches buyers and sellers to set a price for everything from second-hand furniture to the latest mobile phone, financial markets match buyers and sellers to set a price for financial assets.
+Think of companies like eBay, which match buyers and sellers to set a price for everything from second-hand furniture to the new iPhone.
+Financial markets match buyers and sellers to set a price for financial assets.